Home

 http://www.ourfundraiser.ie/org/bohernsmuchgrange/

-Congratulations to our 5th lucky weekly prize winner, Kate McGrath.
-A €10 prize and a lovely bar of chocolate to enjoy!
+Congratulations to our 7th lucky weekly prize winner, SNA Sarah McGarry.
+A €10 prize and a lovely bar of chocolate to enjoy!.
+Thank you to all the staff and parents supporting our children through this fundraising initiative.

 Thank you to everyone who has joined our lotto, Best of luck in this week's draw!
 Your support is much appreciated.